marcusasar/ev-sales-time-series-analysis/analysis/ev_sales_growth_insights.md

 💡**Insight:**
 Electric vehicle (EV) sales have grown significantly over the past decade.
 Sales were minimal between 2010 and 2013, but starting in 2014, they began to rise steadily.
 A major surge occurred from 2020 onward, with sales peaking in 2023.

 This pattern reflects a strong long-term trend in EV adoption, likely driven by:

-Increased public awareness of environmental concerns Advancements in EV technology and infrastructure
+-Increased public awareness of environmental concerns

+-Advancements in EV technology and infrastructure

 ---